Skip to main content

 Biometric data (fingerprint templates, facial geometry) is processed entirely on the user’s device.
 Only cryptographic proofs are transmitted — never raw biometric data.

-Identity verification is performed through Didit, a government-grade verification provider.
+Identity verification is performed through a government-grade verification provider.
 Users scan official documents (passport, driver’s license, national ID) with live selfie matching.

-Multi-factor anti-spoofing combines document authenticity checks, biometric liveness detection, and cross-reference validation to prevent identity fraud.
+Multi-layer anti-spoofing combines document authenticity checks, biometric liveness detection, and cross-reference validation to prevent identity fraud.

-API Security
+API security

 Authentication